syubogdanov/backlib/README.md

 [![Python Version][shields/python/version]][pypi/homepage]

 > [!WARNING]
 > The library is in the pre-alpha stage.
+Bugs may exist!

 ## Key Features